logaretm/villus/docs/content/guide/queries.md

 ## Re-fetching Queries

-Sometimes you want to re-fetch the query or run it after some action, the `execute` function that is returned from the `useQuery` function and available on the `Query` component slot props.
+Sometimes you want to re-fetch the query or run it after some action, the `execute` function that is returned from the `useQuery` function.
 When called it re-executes the query.

 This example executes the query after the button has been clicked, note that the query is still fetched initially.

 Here is a snippet for calling `execute` with `useQuery`: